Rotsee: Description and location

 The lake and its surrounding area is used for local recreation.
 All of the lake frontage is a protected area.
 The lake formed through glacial processes and it is thought that the river Reuss flowed through this valley in between ice ages.
 There is no notable inflow and virtually no current.
 Nearby hills protect the lake from wind.
 It is 2400 m long.
-These factors make it an ideal rowing venue and German-speaking rower refer to it as Göttersee, which translates as "lake of the gods".
+These factors make it an ideal rowing venue and German-speaking rowers refer to it as Göttersee, which translates as "lake of the gods".
 The expression was coined at the 1962 World Rowing Championships by a Japanese rowing official.

 The Zug–Lucerne railway is located north of the lake.
 The south side of the lake has residential land use.
 The Ron is a 10 km creek that is the lake's outflow; it flows into the Reuss at Root.